 Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.

-You see, this hints at the fact that Sheol has two sections to it.
+This certainly hints at the fact that Sheol has two sections to it.
 It has a bliss section for the souls of the saved, and it has a torment section for the souls of the lost.
 Really, the Hebrew word Sheol is simply an umbrella word that refers to the general afterlife realm of the dead.
-That afterlife could be spent in the bliss section or it might be spent in the torment section, depending upon one’s salvation or lack of it.
+That afterlife could be spent in the bliss section or the torment section, depending upon one’s salvation or lack of it.
 As a matter of fact, just as the K.J.V.
 Old Testament translates Sheol as “hell” in thirty-one instances, it translates it as “the grave” in another thirty-one instances.

 As for the New Testament, the equivalent of the Hebrew Sheol is the Greek Hades.
 And Luke 16:19-31, where the K.J.V. translates Hades as “hell,” leaves no doubt as to the place having two very different sections.
 The saved soul of the beggar Lazarus goes to the bliss section, while the lost soul of the rich man goes to the torment section.